Bhikkhu Analayo: Scholarly career and activity

 His comparative studies of early Buddhist texts have also led Anālayo to focus on historical developments of Buddhist thought, and to research the early roots and genesis of the bodhisattva ideal and the beginning of Abhidharma thought.
+He has also studied the earliest extant Prajñāpāramitā text from the viewpoint of continuities and discontinuities with early Buddhism.

+Anālayo has published critiques of several contemporary Western teachers and movements, at least in part based on what he perceives to be inaccurate representation of Pali discourses, including Daniel Ingram, Rob Burbea, and Stephen Batchelor and secular Buddhism broadly.

 Bhikkhu Anālayo was a presenter at the International Congress on Buddhist Women's Role in the Sangha.
 Exploring attitudes towards bhikkhunis (female monastics) in early Buddhist texts and the story of the foundation of the bhikkhuni order has allowed him to be a supporter of bhikkhuni ordination, which is a matter of controversy in the Theravada and Tibetan traditions.
+He has presented his overall assessment in book form, which combines the original English text with a Sinhala translation: Bhikkhunī Ordination from Ancient India to Contemporary Sri Lanka.
+Consequently, a ruling of the supreme court of Sri Lanka in 2025 implicitly recognized the validity of the revival of bhikkhunī ordination.

 Bhikkhu Anālayo has retired from being a professor of the Numata Centre for Buddhist Studies at the University of Hamburg.
-He is the co-founder of the Āgama Research Group, a resident scholar at the Barre Center for Buddhist Studies and a member of the Numata Centre for Buddhist Studies at the University of Hamburg.
+He is the co-founder of the Āgama Research Group and a resident scholar at the Barre Center for Buddhist Studies.